Cherreads

 "HEY!
 Don't say that!
 We'll all die!"

-I pretended I didn't hear any of it.
+Lin Xuan pretended he didn't hear any of it.

 ...

-By the time Yue regained her composure, we had already left the village and started approaching the nearest city.
+By the time Yue regained her composure, they had already left the village and started approaching the nearest city.

 And what a city it was.